groq/groq-api-cookbook/chat_with_website/README.md

 # Website Guru

-Website Guru is a Streamlit application that allows you to interact with and ask questions about a given website using advanced language models.
+Website Guru is a Streamlit application that allows you to interact with and ask questions about a given website using Large Language Models (LLMs).
 The app uses a combination of document loading, text splitting, vector storage, and retrieval chains to generate accurate responses based on the content of the specified website.

 ## Features